-When it comes to CBD (cannabidiol), most products on the market contain a certain percentage of CBD, along with other cannabinoids and plant materials.
+When it comes to CBD (cannabidiol), most products on the market contain a certain percentage of other cannabinoids and plant materials.
 For example, oils procured from hemp plants generally contain 60-80% CBD, while highly-refined solutions produced through distillation generally contain 90%+ CBD.
 CBD Isolate takes this purification process a step further.

 But what exactly is CBD isolate?
 What’s the difference between full spectrum CBD and CBD isolate?
 How are these products regulated?
 And where can retailers purchase CBD isolate at wholesale prices?
 We will cover all of this and more in the following sections, but first let’s take a look at the basics of CBD isolate, and the complex distillation process required to produce it.

 CBD (cannabidiol) is one of more than 100 cannabinoids found in the cannabis and hemp plant.
 It is often used to reduce pain and and manage anxiety, though its potential uses do not stop there.
 Researchers are actively studying the effects of CBD to determine how best to regulate and administer CBD as a therapeutic drug in the future.

 Currently, manufacturers market CBD in various forms, including CBD oils, topicals, pills, and similar products.
 However, some products merely contain CBD along with many other cannabinoids, while other products are comprised entirely (or almost entirely) of cannabidiol.